 So, digital marketing teams are always ready to find new tools when necessary.
-But there's one tool that not all marketers are aware of – and that's a VPN (virtual private network).
+But not all marketers consider virtual private network or VPN.
 When most people think of a VPN, they tend to imagine someone getting around government restrictions, surfing the Dark Web, or torrenting their favorite music.
 VPNs can be used for all of that, but they can also help digital and SEO marketers with their everyday jobs.
 Here's how a VPN is important in this industry.

 More Secure Data Management